The Princess (2022 action film): Release

 On November 12, 2021, it was announced that The Princess was scheduled for release in the summer of 2022, with plans for its debut on Hulu in the United States.
 It was intended to be released on Disney+ internationally on Star and on Star+ in summer 2022 as well.

-On April 12, 2022, the release date was confirmed as July 1, 2022, with the film also slated to premiere on Star and Star+ in Latin America on in July 2022.
+On April 12, 2022, the release date was confirmed as July 1, 2022, with the film also slated to premiere on Star and Star+ in Latin America in July 2022.
 The film was removed from Disney+ and Hulu on May 26, 2023.
 It remains available through digital video-on-demand services.

 Reception

 Audience viewership

-Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, reported that The Princess was the third most-streamed movie in the U.S. during the week of July 1 to July 3.
-It subsequently ranked fourth during the week of July 8 to July 10.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, reported that The Princess was the third most-streamed movie in the U.S. during the weekend of July 1 to July 3.
+It subsequently ranked fourth during the weekend of July 8 to July 10.